 2. Isn’t cost-effective for small tasks

-It’s clear that you don’t need a whole team if all you want done is a small task for one developer.
-If the job is small and is based on one technology, it’s faster and more efficient to cooperate with only one freelancer.
+It’s clear that you don’t need a whole team if all you want to be done is a small task for one developer.
+If the job is small and is based on one technology, it’s faster and more cost efficient to cooperate with only one freelancer.

 When to hire a development agency

 You can go with a development agency if you need different specialists with specific skill sets for your technology stack and you have little or no technical background to evaluate their knowledge and expertise.
 Also, it’s a good idea to hire an agency if you don’t have experience managing a team of freelancers and would like to narrow down communication to one responsible person who will take care of all issues.